Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 Is there a way that Obama wouldn't have to leave?

-What if what if Trump can't take the oath?
+What if Trump can't take the oath?

-What happens is, I mean Obama get to stay?
+Does it mean Obama gets to stay?

 I wouldn't be surprised at all if that's where this whole thing started.

-But it's it's it's folks, it's hard to deny.
+But it's, it's, it's, folks, it's hard to deny.

 I mean, they're doing a story on what happens if Trump's not sworn in.

-And the elephant in a room is the elephant.
+If there's an elephant in the room and we're looking at it, and the elephant in a room is the elephant.

-You remember when after the election, Trump ditched the press to go have dinner with his family at the 21 Club in Manhattan.
+You remember when after the election, Trump ditched the press to go have dinner with his family at the 21 Club in Manhattan?

 What was the AP's complaint?

-The AP actually said they were there in case there was an assassination attempt like there was on Reagan, they have to have somebody assigned to cover the body, meaning that the president means we need somebody on the body.
+They have to have somebody assigned to cover the body, meaning that the president means we need somebody on the body.

 And this was their complaint.